sisterai/estate-assistant-system/README.md

    ```

    The frontend should be running at [http://localhost:3000](http://localhost:3000).

+4. **Change API URL:**
+   If your backend is running on a different port or domain, update the API URL in the frontend code (simply CTRL + F or CMD + F and search for `https://estatewise-backend.vercel.app` in all frontend files, then replace it with your backend URL - by default it is `http://localhost:3001`).

+5. **View and Interact with the App:**
+   Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the app.
+You can interact with the chatbot, sign up, log in, and explore the features.

 > Note: As you develop, before committing, we recommend running the linter and formatter to ensure code quality with `npm run format`.
 This will format your code according to the project's ESLint and Prettier configurations.